sponno/sponno/README.md

 - 👋 Hi, I’m @sponno
 - 👀 I spend a lot of my time building software.
 Most notable projects are https://goodsign.io – digital eSignatures, previously co-founder www.asknicely.com
-- I'm also buldiing https://heygopher.ai - the perfect time management, invoicing and project managment software for teams.
+- I'm also buldiing https://heygopher.ai - the perfect time management, invoicing and project management software for teams.
+- RideCards for cyclist that use the Hammerhead Karoo 3 for the bike computer - https://ridecards.app
+- Live support for humans and agents that runs on your website https://tind.help
 - 📫 Find me on twitter/instagram @sponno

 <!---